secretstartups/handbook/content/handbook/product/ux/ux-research/quantitative-data/index.md

 1. Include priorities based on user input and time-on-page trends.
 1. Use those insights to help map future iterations in the roadmap.

-### What do you do when you don’t have enough quantitative data?
+### What do you do when you don't have enough quantitative data?

 There are many common scenarios where you might not have enough data.
 For example: